devm33/devm33.com/content/projects/countdown/index.md

 this.worker.addEventListener("message", e => this.onMessage(e.data));
 ```

-Messages are passed with data via a `postMessage` call.
+Each thread passes messages with data via a `postMessage` call.
+For example, the
+application code sends the following message to start a search.

 ```js
 this.worker.postMessage({